 In a healthy ear, the eardrum vibrates as soon as it comes into contact with sound waves.
 These vibrations are transmitted to the inner ear where they activate the tiny hair cells and auditory nerve endings in the inner ear to send electrical messages to the brain which are recognized as sounds.

-“However, when these delicate hair cells or auditory nerve endings are damaged, hearing loss can result,” says Dr Tan.
+“However, when these delicate hair cells or auditory nerve endings are damaged, hearing loss can result,” adds Dr Tan.

 Signs of sensorineural hearing loss